 - Discover animals from the nearby Louisiana swamps to the African Savanna at the Audobon Zoo

 - Immerse yourself in a day of sharks, sea turtles and spectacular fish at the Audobon Aquarium of the Americas

 - Relax in the Entergy Giant Screen Theater for an epic nature film

-- Become an insect expert in a simulated jungle at Audubon Butterfly Garden and Insectarium
+- Lose yourself in a kaleidoscope of butterflies at the Audubon Butterfly Garden and Insectarium

 What You Can Expect

 Considered one of the best zoos in the country, Audubon Zoo features a variety of exhibits with local and exotic animals.
 Delve into Cajun culture at the acclaimed Louisiana Swamp Exhibit, which explores how interactions between the Cajun people and swamp wildlife shaped Louisiana’s distinct culture.
 Feed a giraffe and check out monkeys and zebras at the African Savanna exhibit.
 At the Asian Domain you can visit the elephants, sun bears, white tiger, and a growing family of babirusas (a wild pig native to Indonesia).
 Check the schedule to find out when the animals are munching on meals during daily feedings.
 The zoo is located in historic district of Uptown New Orleans.